chaoSefat/ldsi-lab/readme.md

 - Dataset Size Dependency: The T5 sequence-to-sequence approach shows strong sensitivity to training data size, with performance scaling significantly with larger datasets.
 - Legal Domain Challenges: Performance on legal datasets (Kalamkar and Bhattacharya) was notably lower than on biomedical abstracts (PubMed20k), suggesting domain-specific challenges in legal text processing.
-- Resource Requirements: The high computational demands of T5-based sequence-to-sequence models present practical constraints for legal NLP applications with limited resources.
+- Resource Requirements: The high computational demands of T5-small based sequence-to-sequence models present practical constraints for legal NLP applications with limited resources.